Rolling river with rocks in a lush valley of green trees and mountains on a sunny day

 6. Go with green activities – Choosing activities such as hiking, biking, kayaking, picnicking, and birdwatching can lower your impact while reconnecting you with scenic surroundings at your destination.
 Plus, you might get a workout from some of these activities so your body will thank you too!

 If you have the chance to do so safely, a local clean-up can also be an impactful activity during your sustainable tour.
-We proudly ran a trip where our travelers assisted in a beach clean-up that removed 1,102 pounds (500 kilograms) of waste from the Patagonian shoreline.
+In 2022, we ran a trip where our travelers assisted in a beach clean-up that removed 1,102 pounds (500 kilograms) of waste from the Patagonian shoreline.
 This is just the type of regenerative tourism that is critical to the future of travel.

 7. Choose tour companies with local guides – It’s not always easy to be sure that you’re picking local guides for your destination trip, but it is important if the aim here is to keep tourism money in the hands of the community.
 That’s why we’d always recommend choosing a tour operator like The Explorer’s Passage – our team of guides is only made up of expert locals which also ensures you a wonderfully authentic experience.